 Xxx has determined the processes needed for the quality management system and their application throughout the organization in Process map & Interactions of processes

-Xxx is determined and provide the resources needed for the establishment, implementation, maintenance and continual improvement of the quality management system.
+Xxx is determined and provides the resources needed for the establishment, implementation, maintenance, and continual improvement of the quality management system.
 Xxx is consider

 - the capabilities of, and constraints on, existing internal resources

 - what needs to be obtained from external providers